 The huge variety of equipment is probably the feature of the studio of which we’re most proud.
 There’s very little we don’t have!
 Here’s a rundown

 We use this for heavy lifts.
 We do squats, rack pulls, bench presses, pull-ups, dips, and various other exercises.
 The rack is essentially where we rack loaded bars and perform lifts.
 But it also happens to have a variety of pull-up and chinning handles.

 This is a proper platform where you can perform deadlifts and Olympic lifts.
 With the Olympic lifts, that means you can dump the weight from overhead onto the platform.
 But, because the surface is smooth, you can use it for sliding stuff across, as you might do with hamstring sliders or towel slides.

 When we moved in, we had the partition walls removed so we could put in a turf track along the length of the downstairs.
-We use it for all sort of exercises.
-Sled pulls and pushes are a particular favourite, but it’s also used for walking lunges, shuttle runs, frog hops, dynamic balance drills and so on.
+We use it for all sorts of exercises.
+Sled pulls and pushes are a particular favourite, but it’s also used for walking lunges, shuttle runs, frog hops, dynamic balance drills, and so on.

 We have a full set of dumbbells from 1 kg up to 35 kg and another set from 1 to 12.5 kg.
 If you think 35 kg is not enough, we have some 5 kg cuffs that enable us to take it to 40 kg when required.

 It is very little you can’t do with dumbbells and a bench.
 They are so versatile; they are essential training studio equipment.